JuliaPoo/juliapoo.github.io/_posts/2022-6-11-seetf2022-author-writeup.md

 - Pass through vertex shader (vertex shader that literally does nothing)
 - **A Very Big** pixel shader

 The pixel and vertex shaders are terminated by `0000ffff` and can be dumped out to be analysed.
-By inspecting the strings it can be shown that the pixel shader uses `ps_3_0` language model, which has limited reversing tooling on github.
+By inspecting the strings it can be shown that the pixel shader uses `ps_3_0` language model, which has _some_ reversing tooling on github.

 **Author's Note**:
 > `ps_3_0` is chosen because: